ruuffian/wordle-solver/README.md

 prioritizing words with unique letters in order to guess more unguessed letters, and prioritizing words that have letters with higher density scores.

+## Installation

+1. Clone the repository to a directory of your choosing and navigate to the `src` directory
+2. Run `pip install -r requirements.txt` to install the project's dependencies
+3. If you are using the automated script, navigate to the [Chromedriver](https://chromedriver.chromium.org/downloads) downloads page and download the latest version, placing it in the `resources` directory.
+4. You're done!
+Enjoy the project :)

 ## How to Use the Manual Script

-You can start with any word but I have included two suggestions that contain multiple vowels.
+You can start with any word, but I have included two suggestions that contain multiple vowels.
 The script will then prompt you for wordle output.
-This is a 5 letter string that gives information on what letters are in the word, what letters arent, and what letters are in the correct position.
+This is a 5 letter string that gives information on what letters are in the word, what letters aren't, and what letters are in the correct position.

 Here are some wordle outputs with screenshots of the wordle screen.